Rmla 1920x1000 2

 Wine in a million!

 How did Marlborough become a world leader in viticulture and Sauvignon Blanc?
 Instead of keeping the answer bottled up, this field shop will explore the journey that this region has undertaken over the last 50 years to end up as an internationally recognised wine producing area.
 The complex and never-ending resource management matters spanning freshwater, land, and spatial planning which have evolved to support this land use are unique to this area and this field shop is designed to be a robust discussion on past, present, and future issues facing the sector and region.
 Before you ask, yes.
-Wine is included in this field shop!

 Sun and Salt

 Most of the world’s salt works are close to the equator, but not this one!
 The very same high sunshine hours, low summer rainfall, and warm nor’westers which cause headaches for South Marlborough farmers are the crucial factors for success in New Zealand’s only solar evaporative salt field.
 Operating at Lake Grassmere/Kāpara-Te-Hau since World War 1, the fields now cover around 1,400 hectares.
 This field shop will include a guided tour of the area before moving on to explore the Seaview solar farm.
 Both locations comprise unique production systems spanning a variety of complex resource management issues which will only become more intricate with a changing climate.
-Don’t be salty about missing out, secure your spot today!

 Wilderness Guides Cycling